Why is it so hard to find a psychiatrist?

 - Utilize employee assistance programs: Many employers offer employee assistance programs that provide confidential counseling and other mental health services.
 These programs can be a great resource for individuals who need mental health services but cannot afford to pay for them.

 - Prioritize self-care: Finally, it’s important to prioritize self-care, especially during times of stress.
-This can include exercise, meditation, spending time with loved ones, and engaging in hobbies or other activities that bring joy and fulfillment.
+It can include exercise, meditation, spending time with loved ones, and engaging in hobbies or other activities that bring joy and fulfillment.
 While self-care is not a substitute for professional mental health services, it can be important to maintaining mental wellness.

 Affordable Care Act

 With the ACA, mental health care is now considered an essential health benefit that all health insurance plans must cover.
-This means that insurance companies cannot place annual or lifetime limits on mental health coverage or charge higher premiums for mental health services.
+It means that insurance companies cannot place annual or lifetime limits on mental health coverage or charge higher premiums for mental health services.

 Additionally, the ACA expanded Medicaid eligibility to more low-income individuals, providing greater access to mental health care for those who may have previously gone without it.
 The ACA also required insurance companies to cover preventative mental health services, such as depression screenings, without out-of-pocket costs.